 Preventive Becomes Predictive

-With the help of AI, preventive maintenance can actually turn into predictive maintenance.
+With the help of AI (and even sites like Superb-AI) preventive maintenance can actually turn into predictive maintenance.
 Typically, preventive maintenance is the safer approach because predictive maintenance only takes place once a problem is detected.
 But if artificial intelligence is being utilized properly, issues can be detected and corrected much sooner.

 Before AI, a machine would have to break down entirely or start showing signs of an obvious problem before predictive maintenance could take place.
 However, AI can often notify machine operators of the slightest problem, long before any human would have noticed something was wrong.
 If companies feel comfortable putting their trust in AI, preventive maintenance could almost become obsolete.
 Rather than conducting potentially pointless and time-wasting inspections, artificial intelligence will alert workers whenever a problem with the machine needs to be addressed.